 For the first time ever, you can obtain Light Obscuration data to meet USP regulatory guidelines, and verify your data with real images, all with a single instrument, and a single sample run.

 Our new FlowCam LO instrument combines our patented flow imaging microscopy technology with an embedded light obscuration particle counter to provide you with the necessary data for USP regulations and validation with images.

-In the FlowCam + LO, a single sample passes continuously through two flow cells.
-The first uses FlowCam technology to capture digital images (Fig 1), and the second uses the light obscuration method to collect data for USP regulations.
-(Fig 2).
+In FlowCam LO, a single sample passes continuously through two flow cells.
+The first uses FlowCam technology to capture digital images and the second uses the light obscuration method to collect data for USP regulations.

-Given that Light Obscuration compares all particles to a sphere (equivalent spherical diameter or ESD), it's possible that extrinsic particles would have the same ESD as your proteins, and would pass the LO test.
+Given that Light Obscuration compares all particles to a sphere (equivalent spherical diameter or ESD), it's possible that extrinsic particles roughly the same size as your proteins would pass the LO USP size distribution test.
 The image below shows the variety of particles you might see with a similar ESD (shown here: proteins, agglomerates, silicone droplets, air bubbles and other contaminants - silica, glass shards).
 A sample like this might pass USP size limits, but still fail at the trial stage.
-Verify your data with images, with the FlowCam + LO.
+Verify your data with images, with the FlowCam LO.